yuvashree1708/Mutation-frequency-calculator/replit.md

 # Overview

-This is a bioinformatics web application for analyzing mutation frequencies in DNA/protein sequence alignments.
-The application allows researchers to upload sequence alignment files (FASTA, TXT, CSV formats) and generates detailed mutation analysis reports with visual dashboards.
-It identifies conserved positions versus positions with mutations, calculates frequency percentages for each variant, and provides downloadable CSV results.
+This is an interactive bioinformatics web dashboard for analyzing mutation frequencies in DNA/protein sequence alignments.
+The application features a sidebar-based interface where users can upload sequence files (FASTA, TXT, CSV formats) and maintain a session-based history of analyzed files.
+The main content area displays interactive, scrollable tables with mutation analysis results, and highlights specific mutation positions rather than traditional statistical summaries.

 # User Preferences